Accessible Player Experiences (APX)

 Before anyone can play your game they need access to the game.
 This means they need to be able to perceive what is going on in the game and to take control of actions in the game.
 In other words, players need to be able to sense (see/hear/feel) the output of the game and to provide input to the game (click/tilt/speak).
 Ensuring this access, represented as the bottom layer of the APX triangle, is the first step to providing an APX, without which, many players with disabilities are excluded from your game.
 Our Access Patterns address the problems in this layer.

 Only when a player has access and can have a chance of overcoming the challenges in the game can they have the player experience you want them to have.
-And when you have done that you have made an Accessible Player Experience.
+And when you have done that, you have created an Accessible Player Experience.

 Providing access to your games and adapting the challenge changes your game.
 But we are not saying you should limit or water down the experience your game offers.
 If you want your game to offer the edge-of-the-seat tension of stalking a wild animal through the forest then that’s the player experience you should be aiming for.
 What APX offers is a way to think about whether you could provide that experience to players with different types of disabilities.